hcliou/hcliou.github.io/_pages/about.md

 ---
 I'm a student/researcher from Taiwan.
 I received my B.S.E. in <span style="color:#135ccf;">Electrical Engineering</span> from College of Electrical Engineering and Computer Science, <span style="color:#bc9631;">National Taiwan University (NTU)</span>.
 During my time in NTU, I was also trained in Psychology and Sociology.

 My learning and research experiences span across many disciplines.
 Broadly Speaking, I am interested in works that bridge between different displines, especially between engineering and social science.
-Curretnly, my research works focus on **Algorithmic Fairness**, and I propose to adopt a information-theoretic approach.
+Curretnly, my research works focus on **Algorithmic Fairness**, and I propose to utilize the tools from information theory to ensure fairness.

 I have been fortunate to work under the supervision of Prof. <a href="http://ccf.ee.ntu.edu.tw/~hyhsieh/" target="_blank">Hung-Yun Hsieh</a>, Prof. <a href="https://www.ee.ntu.edu.tw/profile1.php?id=100129" target="_blank">Ho-Lin Chen</a>, and Dr. <a href="https://sites.google.com/view/hsuanweilee/" target="_blank">Hsuan-Wei Lee</a> during my undergraduate study.

-Keywords: *network science*, *data science*, *computational social science*, *algorithmic fairness*.
+Keywords: *algorithmic fairness*, *network science*, *data science*, *computational social science*.

 Here is my <a href="/files/CV20230729.pdf" target="_blank">curriculum vitae</a> (last update: July 29th, 2023), and here is a longer, and more tedious, [biography](/longbio/).